UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 possible by collecting information on factors that may influence the dependent variable (lab completion time) and independent variable (study location).
 Given the time and resources available, we cannot address all the possible confounders.
-Therefore, we selected few key confounders that we anticipate to have larger effects on our variables.
+Therefore, we selected a few key confounders that we anticipate to have larger effects on our variables.
 Our study accounted for major factors that may affect a student’s choice of location includes commute time to school, commute to study location and